Asset Management Plan: Footpaths, Kerbs and Roads

 Why is it that absolute minimum maintenance has been carried out on Emmett Rd over the 35 years that I have resided here.
 The integrity & safety of this road is an absolute disgrace.
 Further to this and in the interest of our native vegetation the overgrowth of e.g broom, bone seed & other noxious weeds is a disgrace.
 A council employee on a ride on mower does not do the trick in cutting back all this evil growth.
 Footwork & a brush cutter would be more effective.
 There is thick broom on this road >2 metres in height, their pods will soon ripen, burst & germinate to further invade any native vegetation that is remaining on this road.

-vonniegove asked over 3 years ago
+vonniegove asked almost 4 years ago

 Hi Vonniegove, thanks for your questions about Emmet Road.
 Emmett Road over several years has received an allocation of weed control funding to manage the sites of biodiversity interest - Native Vegetation Marker Sites.
 This funding targeting Declared and environmental weeds.
 A recent shift in overarching management has resulted in Council Biodiversity funding redirected to the Landscape Board for targeted allocation across the Council region.
 With over 2000km of roadside vegetation to manage we have a schedule program to work around the Council area with the available funding, Emmett Road needs to be prioritised against all native vegetation sites across the entire council region, however feedback received is always valuable.